LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/connect-visitors-to-agents-by-skill.md

 ### To assign a skill to an engagement:

-Assign skills to engagements in the engagement studio, in the campaigns area.
+Assign skills to engagements in the engagement studio, in the Campaign Builder.

 1. Open a campaign by clicking on it.
 2. Click on the engagement to which you want to assign a skill.